-DMM protocol solutions MUST consider security aspects, including confidentiality and integrity.
-Examples of aspects to be considered are authentication and authorization mechanisms that allow a legitimate mobile host/router to use the mobility support provided by the DMM solution; signaling message protection in terms of authentication, encryption, etc.; data integrity and confidentiality; opt-in or opt-out data confidentiality to signaling messages depending on network environments or user requirements.
+DMM protocol solutions MUST consider security risks introduced by DMM into the network.
+Examples of such risks to be considered are authentication and authorization mechanisms that allow a legitimate mobile host/router to use the mobility support provided by the DMM solution; redirecting traffic to the wrong host when providing DMM support; signaling message protection in terms of authentication, encryption, data integrity and confidentiality.

-Motivation: Mutual authentication and authorization between a mobile host/router and an access router providing the DMM service to the mobile host/router are required to prevent potential attacks in the access network of the DMM service.
-Various attacks such as impersonation, denial of service, manin-the-middle attacks, and so on, can be mounted against a DMM service and need to be protected against.
+Motivation: Various attacks such as impersonation, denial of service, man-in-the-middle attacks, and so on, can be mounted against a DMM network and need to be protected against.
+Proof of possession of past and new IP addresses may be needed.

-Signaling messages can be subject to various attacks since they carry critical context information about a mobile node/router.
+Signaling messages can be subject to various attacks since they carry critical context information about a mobile node/ router.
 For instance, a malicious node can forge a number of signaling messages thus redirecting traffic from its legitimate path.
 Consequently, the specific node is under a denial of service attack, whereas other nodes do not receive their traffic.
-As signaling messages may travel over the Internet, end-to-end security could be required.
+As signaling messages may travel over the Internet, end-to-end security between communicating hosts must be required.